flusterql/opushon/README.md

 ## Feedback

-This is a work in progress.
 Real world usage and feedback are welcome.
 Please feel free to use GitHub Issues to make suggestions or fire up a Pull Request with changes to be reviewed.
 Thank you!

+## About

+This is a work in progress, largely influenced by [Zac Stewart](https://github.com/zacstewart)'s [The HTTP OPTIONS method and potential for self-describing RESTful APIs](http://zacstewart.com/2012/04/14/http-options-method.html) article.

 ## Status of This Document